 Anti-fraud clients like Protect provide real-time risk updates for customer accounts, alerting teams to at-risk accounts.
 Protect calculates call and account risk at the beginning and at the conclusion of each call, leveraging the entire call lifecycle from connection to an IVR to the conclusion of the call.

-The IVR is traditionally under the monitored component of the contact center ecosystem.
-As more efforts have gone into strengthening customer contact and security from online, chat, and mobile perspective, IVR’s have not been protected to the same extent.
-To ensure your IVRs protection, you should find is a solution that focuses squarely on this IVR vulnerability and shores up the defenses to increase security throughout the contact center.
+To ensure your IVRs protection your should find is a solution that focuses squarely on this IVR vulnerability and shores up the defenses to increase security throughout the contact center.
 Specified anti-fraud solutions and procedures can analyze behavioral abnormalities in the IVR and use specialized non-audio analytics developed for the IVR environment

 Correlate Account Risk to Risky Callers